alexilyenko/alexilyenko.github.io/_posts/2017-09-10-androidtv-automated-tests.markdown

   - androidtv
 ---
 {% include toc title="How to test Android TV devices" icon="file-text" %}
-## Why you need to test Android TV app
+## Why do we need to test Android TV app
 After Google introduced [Android TV](https://www.android.com/tv/) in 2014 and Apple released its [tvOS](https://www.apple.com/tvos/) in 2015 it became clear that there is an unseen market with great demand coming from our living room.
 Even though it's still a young one, almost every company is trying to release its own TV app as soon as possible.
 It's quiet understandable because as they say "the first man gets the oyster, the second man gets the shell".

 The TV app development is similar to the mobile development in many ways.
 Thus if you want to deliver high quality product to your target audience, you need to do comprehensive testing and to use the same QA processes as you would leverage for mobile app development.
 I won't go into details of designing testing strategy for TV apps in this post - it's completely up to you and your teammates.
 Instead, I'll try to explain the key concepts of building automated infrastructure for Android TV app functional testing.